coq/coq/doc/sphinx/language/gallina-extensions.rst

 On the user level, primitive projections can be used as a replacement for the usual defined ones, although there are a few notable differences.

+.. opt:: Printing Primitive Projection Parameters

-The internally omitted parameters can be reconstructed at printing time even though they are absent in the actual AST manipulated by the kernel.
-This can be obtained by setting the ``Printing Primitive Projection Parameters`` flag.
-Another compatibility printing can be activated thanks to the ``Printing Primitive Projection Compatibility`` option which governs the printing of pattern-matching over primitive records.
+This compatibility option reconstructs internally omitted parameters at printing time (even though they are absent in the actual AST manipulated by the kernel).

+.. opt:: Printing Primitive Projection Compatibility

+This compatibility option (on by default) governs the printing of pattern-matching over primitive records.

 Primitive Record Types